moinakash/moinakash/README.md

-# 🏄‍♂️ Forrest Knight
+# 👨‍💻 Md.
+Mainuddin Akash

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`Digital Craftsman (Developer/GraphicDesigner/Creator)`**

 I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">